Axial Bianchi IX and its Lema{\^i}tre-Hubble diagram: Conclusions

 We completely agree with Aluri, Cea et al. \cite{cea22} and join their plea for tests of the cosmological principle in synergy of all available cosmological probes.
 Axial Bianchi IX universes must be among the first choices of such a test.

 On the theoretical side we remain intrigued by a minimal symmetry breaking of maximally symmetric spacetimes starting with the generalization of Fubini's theorem \cite{Fubini} to pseudo-Riemannian manifolds.
-To the best of our knowledge this generalization is not known today.
+This generalization has been achieved in 2003 by G. S. Hall \cite{hall}.

-{\bf Acknowledgement:} It is a pleasure to thank Yves Cornulier for his friendly advice via MathOverflow.
+{\bf Acknowledgements:} It is a pleasure to thank Yves Cornulier for his friendly advice via MathOverflow and Christoph Stephan for the reference to Hall's work \cite{hall}.
+We are also grateful to Eoin \'O Colg\'ain for his constructive comments.
+Finally we acknowledge discouraging comments by an anonymous referee, c.f. appendix.

-The project leading to this publication has received funding from Excellence Initiative of Aix-Marseille University - A*MIDEX, a French "Investissements d'Avenir" programme (AMX-19-IET-008 - IPhU).
+The project leading to this publication has received funding from Excellence Initiative of Aix Marseille University - A*MIDEX, a French "Investissements d'Avenir" programme (AMX-19-IET-008 - IPhU).

+{\bf Data availability:} The data underlying this article will be shared on reasonable request to the corresponding author.